 As an integral part of the educational process, the library system strives to provide relevant, integrated, and transformational resources for all Bethel communities.
 It is a member of many library associations, such as Cooperating Libraries in Consortium (CLIC), Minnesota Theological Library Association (MTLA), Southern California Theological Library Association (SCATLA), and Minitex.
 This network of associations provides the Bethel community with access to millions of resources.
 The variety of delivery systems enables the library to serve the information needs of students and faculty worldwide.
 Visit the library’s webpage at bethel.edu/library for more information.

 Students, full-time faculty, current-term adjuncts, and some staff members are assigned mailboxes for intercampus mail, such as returned papers and departmental correspondence.
 Students who have been assigned on-campus mail boxes need to check their boxes on a regular basis.

-Office of Student Development and Support
+Office of Formation and Professional Development

 In San Diego, the Student Senate provides community gatherings for students, which include a Welcome Back Barbecue, Thanksgiving feast, Christmas Chapel, community service projects, Spring Game Night, Chapel services, and designated “Pizza” and “Sub Sandwich” nights each semester.

 Placement resources at Bethel Seminary are available through the offices that direct the Supervised Ministry experiences.
 Primary functions include provision of resources and assistance for students as they build the networks needed to explore and secure vocational ministry positions.
 Through the seminary formation and subsequent internship processes, Supervised Ministry/Mentored Leadership staff invest significant energy getting to know students, helping them construct developmental goals, discerning God’s call on their lives, and moving effectively into vocational ministry or other professional roles.